Splinting

 Trauma to the teeth can be transmitted to the supporting structures, which get damaged.
 This can cause mobility(shaking) of the teeth.
 Such mobile (loose)teeth may require splinting for a specified period of time till the supporting tissue heals and the tooth becomes stable.

-Splint is “an appliance designed to stabilize mobile teeth”.
+A splint is “an appliance designed to stabilize mobile teeth”.

 PATIENTS REQUIRE SPLINTING: